"Beekeeping is the poetry of agriculture".

 -Pavan Sukhdev, UN report: The Economics of Ecosystems and Biodiversity

 Whereas in the countryside the insect population is decreasing at an alarming rate, the city surprisingly creates spaces where 'wild' species intrude and blossem.
-On several locations in and around the city I take care of colonies of honeybees, e.g. on the green roof of the University of Amsterdam. (see video)
+On the roof of a communitity centre in Rotterdam I take care of some colonies of honeybees to create awareness of our urban insects.

 In order to share my enthousiasm and knowledge of bumblebees, honeybees and beekeeping, I give lectures and organize excursions.
-The beehive is a great verhikel to think about the relationships between modern mankind and the natural world.
+The beehive provides great insights to think about the relationships between modern mankind and the natural world.

 Apart from the hands-on-work with bees, I am interested in the history of beekeeping and the sociocultural meanings of beekeeping.
 There is much we can learn from the way people talk about bees and their role in politics, religion and health.